Pradipspk/Portfolio_Resume/README.md

 # Portfolio Website

 ## Description
 Welcome to my Portfolio Website!
-This website showcases my projects, skills, and experiences as a web developer.
+This website showcases my projects, skills, and experiences as a Computer Engineer.
 I have designed this site to provide visitors with a glimpse into my work and abilities.
 Feel free to explore the various sections and get in touch if you have any inquiries or collaboration opportunities.

 ## Features
 - **Projects:** Browse through a collection of my featured projects with descriptions and links to live demos or repositories.